bernardopacini/ReadTheRecipe/source/breakfast/bernardoPancakes.rst

 Ingredients
 -----------

-* 1 egg
+* 1 1/2 cups flour
-* 1 1/4 cup buttermilk
+* 3 tablespoons sugar
-* 2 tablespoon vegetable oil
+* 1 1/2 teaspoons baking powder
-* 1 1/4 cup flour
+* 1/2 teaspoons salt
-* 2 tablespoon sugar
+* 1 1/2 cups milk
-* 1 teaspoon baking powder
+* 3 tablespoons butter
-* 1/2 teaspoon baking soda
+* 2 eggs
-* 1/2 teaspoon salt
+* *(optional)* 1/2 teaspoons vanilla

 Steps
 -----

 #.
 In a medium bowl combine dry ingredients.
 #.
-In a large bowl whisk wet ingredients..
+In a large bowl whisk wet ingredients.
 #.
 Add dry ingredients to wet and beat with whisk until flour is moistened (batter will be slightly lumpy).
 #.
-Add in desired extras (chocolate chips, blueberries, etc.)
+Add in desired extras (chocolate chips, blueberries, etc.).
 #.
 Grease heated griddle, if necessary.
 #.
 Pour batter in pools slightly apart.
 #.
 Turn pancakes as soon as they are puffed and full of bubbles, but before bubbles break.